-In Victoria, 70 per cent of all cancer clinical trials are conducted at either Western Health, the Royal Children’s Hospital, the Royal Women’s Hospital, Peter MacCallum Cancer Centre, the St Vincent’s Hospital or Austin Health - the clinical members of the VCCC.
+In Victoria, 70 per cent of all cancer clinical trials are conducted at either Western Health, the Royal Children’s Hospital, the Royal Women’s Hospital, Peter MacCallum Cancer Centre, St Vincent’s Hospital Melbourne or Austin Health - the clinical members of the VCCC.

 These institutions provide a critical mass of successful clinical trial facilities and clinician researchers, with proven infrastructure and reinforced governance methods.
-The investigator-initiated trials approach benefits from the facilities’ knowledge and resources; providing a greater variety of trials to a greater pool of patients.
+The investigator-initiated trials approach benefits from the facilities’ knowledge and resources; providing a greater variety of trials to a larger pool of patients.

 The VCCC has partnered with the Melbourne Academic Centre for Health (MACH), and with assistance from the Melbourne Children's Trials Centre, to develop a suite of resources to support researchers conducting investigator-initiated trials.